 Steve has a Mechanical Engineering degree from Penn State.

-Kerry Rupp is a Managing Partner at DreamIt Ventures.
+Kerry Rupp is CEO at DreamIt Ventures.
 She manages the organization’s operations and fundraising efforts and leads the Austin program.

 Before DreamIt, Kerry was a marketing and strategy consultant to senior executives at AllRecipes, ReadersDigest, LexisNexis, Payscale, and Taleo.
 With nearly 20 years of executive strategy and operations experience, Rupp spent much of her time at startups, including: Jobster, MarketSpan and CourtLink and at Automated Catalogue Services.